Trustees & Staff

 Andrew was appointed an Institute Trustee in April 2021.

-Dinnie Moeahu - Trustee
+Dinnie Moeahu - Retired

 Dinnie Moeahu (Te Atiawa, Ngāruahine, Taranaki, Te Arawa, and Ngāti Porou) is a committed public servant and a second-term New Plymouth District Councillor.
 With a focus on community development, Dinnie has spearheaded various community initiatives and projects.
 He holds a Master's degree in Māori and Indigenous Leadership and is currently pursuing a PhD at the University of Canterbury, where his research encompasses Indigenous governance, sustainable practices, and cultural competency enhancement for organisations.